 RSL Lookout and the Scenic Lookout Drive, provide ideal photo opportunites of the various views including the townsite, salmon gums, wheatfields and natural bush reserves.
 You can also inspect the World War I Turkish Mountain Gun located at the top of the RSL Lookout.

 Corrigin Walk Trails

 Whether stopping to break your journey or staying a while, Corrigin offers a variety of interesting tracks and trails.
 From a gentle stroll around the Shopping District Route to an exhilarating scramble on the Corrigin Rock Trail, we have something for everyone!
-A brochure with map of the walk trails is available here (A3 size) or on request or from the Corrigin Resource Centre.
+A brochure with a map of the walk trails is available here (A3 size) or on request or from the Corrigin Community Resource Centre

 Corrigin Rock Trail - 1.8km